 After lunch we head north to visit the site of the Battle of Bennington, August 16, 1977.
 It is not in Bennington, Vermont at all, but in Hoosick Falls, New York!
 We’ll discover why this tiny precursor to the Battle of Saratoga has such outsized importance.
 Then it is on to Saratoga Springs.

 DAY 5 Battle of Saratoga

-This entire day is devoted to the Battle of Saratoga, fought in September and October 1777.
-At Saratoga, an American Army under Horatio “Granny” Gates won a decisive victory over “Gentleman” Johnny Burgoyne that proved to be a turning point in the American Revolution.
+At the Battles of Saratoga, in 1777, an American Army under Horatio “Granny” Gates won a decisive victory over “Gentleman” Johnny Burgoyne that proved to be a turning point in the American Revolution.
 The site is rich in gripping stories, stirring heroics and extraordinary characters.
 One of the most colorful is the hot-tempered general who had his finest hour here, and will be a major figure for the rest of the trip: Benedict Arnold.
 The monument commemorating his service at Saratoga is one of the most unusual you will ever see.

-After an extended tour of the battlefield, we will visit the Marshall House, a British battle-day field hospital.
-We will be treated to a special re-enactment: the fascinating tale of Baroness Von Riedesel, spirited and courageous wife of Hessian Gen. Frederick Von Riedesel.
-Amidst the wounded, the dead, and the soon to be dead, she and her children sheltered themselves from withering American artillery fire.
-She left us a harrowing account of six days of bravery and terror.
-Dinner on your own in Saratoga.
+After a tour of the battlefield, we will visit the Marshall House, a British battle-day field hospital.
+We'll hear the fascinating tale of Baroness Von Riedesel, spirited and courageous wife of German Gen. Frederick Von Riedesel.
+Amidst the wounded, she and her children sheltered themselves from withering American artillery fire.
+It is a harrowing tale of six days of bravery and terror.

 DAY 6 Mohawk Valley